lmc2179/lmc2179.github.io/drafts/random_walk.md

 # Estimates of sigma, drift, predictions at each point
 # Model comparison?
 Select model based on leave-one-out sequential CV/avg error
 # How do we attempt to falsify the "normal-shaped noise" assumption?
 Is there a non-parametric version with chebyshev's inequality
-# Include a measure of surprise, like a Z-score
+# Include a measure of surprise, like a Z-score (distance from mean in standard deviations) or Normal quantile

 ```